 LOS ANGELES, CA- Dead Sara.
 Dead.
 Fucking.
 Sara.
 I love this band.

 Ever since I caught them touring in support of their self-titled debut album at the El Rey back in 2013, I was hooked.
-At the time, their viscous live performance raised the bar for aspiring rock acts.
-It was the kind of performance that had the blood in your veins violently course through body with ever wail by their lead singer Emily or shred by their lead guitarist Siouxsie.
+At the time, their vicious live performance raised the bar for aspiring rock acts.
+It was the kind of performance that had the blood in your veins violently course through the body with every wail by their lead singer Emily or shred by their lead guitarist Siouxsie.
 It still is.

-Personally, I think Emily, Siouxsie and Sean could have played anything during their set, and I would have loved and appreciated every minute of it.
-It’s hard not savor the taste in your mouth when they conclude a rocking performance with a double whammy of “Unamerican” and “Weatherman”.
+Personally, I think Emily, Siouxsie, and Sean could have played anything during their set, and I would have loved and appreciated every minute of it.
+It’s hard not to savor the taste in your mouth when they conclude a rocking performance with a double whammy of “Unamerican” and “Weatherman”.
 It brings it all back to the reasons why I loved this band in the first place.
-Bad ass rock and roll.
+Badass rock and roll.